Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 Now the cog is installed, but not loaded.
 You can load it using the ``[p]load`` command we talked about before.

-For more informations about the downloader, check its :ref:`guide <>`.
+For more informations about the downloader, check its :ref:`guide <downloader>`.

 .. _getting-started-permissions: